asfadmin/CIRRUS-DAAC/README.md

 Cumulus dashboard to a bucket named `$DEPLOY_NAME-cumulus-$MATURITY-dashboard` assuming you created such a bucket during your deployment.

+The dashboard build process happens within a Docker container, therefore the `make dashboard` target cannot be envoked within a Docker container.
+Additionally, since the final step copies data to your dashboard bucket, you need to run `source env.sh <profile-name> <deploy-name> <maturity>` to set up your AWS environment prior to running the build process

 You need to pass in:

         CUMULUS_API_ROOT="your api root"